freenas/freenas-docs/userguide/jails.rst

 ~~~~~~~~~~~~~~~~~~~~~~

-Open the full jail creation form by navigating to
+Open the full jail creation form by going to
 :menuselection:`Jails --> Add Jail`.
 Click
 :guilabel:`Advanced Jail Creation` to access the screen shown in
 :numref:`Figure %s <creating_jail_fig>`.